omni-pro/magento-examples/README.md

 # Description

-This module provide examples for some characteristics Magento Framework
+This repository provide examples for some characteristics Magento Framework

 ## Authors